streamthoughts/jikkou/docs/content/en/docs/User Guide/Template/_index.md

 linkTitle: "Template"
 weight: 40
 description: >
-  Learn how to use templating to dynamically build resource specification files for Jikkou.
+  Learn how to use templating to dynamically build resource definition files.
 ---